dbashford/mimosa/README.md

  In the normal course of development, for debugging purposes, files should be loaded individually, rather than in one merged file, and you don't want your assets minified.
 This all makes for easier debugging.

  But when you take your application outside of development, you want to include all the performance improvements that come with merging, optimizing, and minifying your assets.
-For both the build and the watch commands, Mimosa provides an `--optimize` flag that will turn on this optimization.
+For both the `build` and `watch` commands, Mimosa provides an `--optimize` flag that will turn on this optimization.

  Templates are merged together regardless, but they have source information included to make it easy to track back to the destination file, and templates will (ideally) be logic-less and less prone to problems.